ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

 - Payment experiences and credit-relevant data.

 ### Data Recipients
-- Credit-granting businesses in Switzerland and Europe (e.g., banks, insurance companies, debt collection agencies).
+- Credit-granting businesses in Switzerland and Europe (e.g. banks, insurance companies, debt collection agencies).
-- Data may also be passed on to KünzlerBachmann Directmarketing AG.
+- Disclosure also possible to KünzlerBachmann Directmarketing AG.

 ### Processing by Third Parties
 - IT and communication service providers may have access to data; protection is ensured by contractual agreements.

-### Storage Duration
+### Storage Period
 - In accordance with legal requirements.

 ### Rights of Data Subjects